glinders/pyselcall/README.md

-The one thing that you can do that the script doesn't do is that you can feed arbitrary frequencies and durations to the Melody class, and thus make any melody you like (I tried a simple music scale and it worked perfectly)
+The one thing that you can do that the script doesn't do is that you can feed arbitrary frequencies and durations to the Melody class, and thus make any melody you like (I tried a simple music scale, and it worked perfectly)